ratchetphp/Ratchet/README.md

 A PHP 5.3 (PSR-0 compliant) component library for serving sockets and building socket based applications.
 Build up your application through simple interfaces using the decorator and command patterns.
-Re-use your application without changing any of its code just by wrapping it in a different protocol.
+Re-use your application without changing any of its code just by combining different components.
 Ratchet's primary intention is to be used as a WebSocket server (and a client in 0.6).

 ##WebSockets